khadas/khadas_docs/source/vim3/HowToUseMIPICamera.md

 # How To Connect MIPI Camera

 Attaching a camera for the first-time to VIM3's MIPI-CSI header?
 Refer to this picture:

+{% note info Note %}
-**note**: The reverse connection will burn the camera, please check the connection of the picture carefully before connecting
+The reverse connection will burn the camera, please check the connection of the picture carefully before connecting
+{% endnote %}

 ![image](/images/vim3/docs_vim3_camera_OS08A10.jpg)